For more information, call Georges Sanon at (708) 709-3567 or email email@example.com

-The Student Veterans Center provides academic and social support to veterans with an emphasis on graduation and successful integration into the college.
-At the center, PSC student veterans can study and socialize with fellow veterans and find information about the services available to them at PSC and in the community.
+The Military Student Affairs Center provides academic and social support to the military community and their dependents.
+Highlighting an emphasis on graduation and a successful integration into the college environment.
+At the center, PSC student veterans can study and socialize with fellow veterans and find information about the services available to them at PSC and within the community.

-PSC Student Veterans Club goal is to provide a smooth transition for our returning military personnel from their current duty.
-Also, to help out our veterans with key elements they need in setting them up for success.
+PSC Student Veterans Club's goal is to facilitate student engagement and build strong relationships for our student success.
+Our club members develop useful teamwork, leadership, and professional skills.
 Finally, to incorporate unity, respect, and togetherness between Prairie State College, its students and those who have volunteered their service.
 Click here to learn more.

-- Department of Veteran's Affairs Vocational Rehabilitation (Chapter 31)
+- - Department of Veteran's Affairs Veterans Readiness & Employment (Chapter 31)

-Veterans who are not sure what benefits they qualify for should contact the Student Veterans Center coordinator, or consult the U.S. Department of Veterans Affairs website at gibill.va.gov/.
+Veterans who are not sure what benefits they qualify for should contact the Military Student Affairs Center coordinator or consult the U.S. Department of Veterans Affairs website at gibill.va.gov/.
 Educational Counselors also are available at the Department of Veterans Affairs at (888) 442-4551 or call an ISAC Call Center Representative at (800) 899-ISAC(4722)

 Financial Aid Benefits and Intake Forms

 Register and pay for your classes.
 The VA will reimburse you based on your eligibility.
-Chapter 33 veterans can submit their letter of eligibility to the Student Veterans Center in lieu of a payment.
+Chapter 33 veterans can submit their letter of eligibility to the Military Student Affairs Center in lieu of a payment.

-Provide the Student Veterans Center with a completed Intake Form each semester.
+Provide the Military Student Affairs Center with a completed Intake Form each semester.